Tithand/Playermapper/README.md

 High detailed view of players live location in the WoW world that can be integrated to any web server site with a Google map style of functionality.
 <br>
 <br>
 <table><td>Please note: This is a current work in progress.
-If you want to contribute to the project please contact me via these options</table>
+If you want to contribute to the project please contact me via these options or fork this repo, make your fix and submit a P.R.  :-)</table>
 <ul>
 <li>IRC [~cellyson@Rizon-8476EC9E.hfc.comcastbusiness.net]</li>
 <li>Discord chat: @CDawg [#8963]</li>